Python3 Orchestrator

 Step 2

-The next step is to create your main application.
-In our use case, this application reports on commonly-used DataOps variables and sets up a mode
+Create your main application.
+In our use case, this application reports on commonly used DataOps variables and sets up a mode

 variable for further use in your app.